- Science

 Our first aim is to develop speaking and listening skills and encourage the children to ‘have a go’ at all times.
 We then lay the foundations, through written French, in readiness for the children’s transition to secondary school and hopefully future study in adulthood.

-French is introduced at Key Stage 1 through songs, rhymes and games.
-In Lower Key Stage 2 weekly lessons incorporate speaking and listening skills in a fun and enjoyable way.
+French is introduced through songs, rhymes and games.
+In Lower Key Stage 2 weekly French lessons incorporate speaking and listening skills in a fun and enjoyable way as well as learning vocabulary and writing short sentences.
 As the children progress to Upper Key Stage 2, they learn to read and write in French and speak with more confidence.
 Topics are interesting and relevant and engage and stimulate learning.

 The children learn about both the language and the culture of France and other European countries.
 Each year we embrace this by marking European Day of Languages with a whole school themed day.